corymosiman12/ARPA-E-Sensor/server/README.md

 Or if you run `$ date` at cmd line and it says old date, run: `$ timedatectl`, run `$ date` again.

 ## Rename pi (need to change in two files on pi)
-`$ sudo nano /etc/hostname`, and change name to 'BS1' or similar then rebooting. then just go to: `$ sudo nano /etc/hosts` and make sure the line with `127.0.1.1` looks like:
+`$ sudo nano /etc/hostname`, and change name to 'BS1' or similar then reboot.

+Go to: `$ sudo nano /etc/hosts`
+and make sure the line with `127.0.1.1` looks like:
 ```127.0.1.1          <our_hostname>```
 where `<our_hostname>` would be BS3 or whatever.